groupdocs-translation-cloud/groupdocs-translation-cloud-dotnet/docs/TranslationApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new TranslationApi(config);
-            var srtFileRequest = new SrtFileRequest(); // SrtFileRequest | String in body of request, containing JSON with parameters for translation. (optional)
+            var srtFileRequest = new SrtFileRequest?(); // SrtFileRequest? | String in body of request, containing JSON with parameters for translation. (optional)

             try
             {